Utah Utes running back Ty Jordan, 19, dead, university says

 Jordan came up as a tailback playing in Mesquite, a Dallas suburb, and was a highly touted recruit.
 He made a seamless transition to the college game, including three straight 100-yard rushing performances to close out the season.

-Utah was one of nearly two dozen major college football teams to decline an opportunity to play a postseason bowl game, instead allowing players who had be
+Utah was one of nearly two dozen major college football teams to decline an opportunity to play a postseason bowl game, instead allowing players who had been in strict COVID-19 protocols for months begin their off-seasons.

 Utah Utes running back Ty Jordan, 19, dead, university says